hashicorp/vault-plugin-secrets-gcpkms/README.md

 $ go run test/cleanup/main.go
 ```

-**WARNING!** This will delete all keys in all key rings, so do not run this
+**WARNING!** This will delete all keys in most key rings, so do not run this
 against a production project!

 [kms]: https://cloud.google.com/kms